shapeshed/shapeshed.com/content/post/using_custom_shell_scripts_on_osx_or_linux.md

 I'm assuming here that you are on a POSIX compliant system (namely OSX or Linux).
 First let's make sure we are in our home directory.
 On OSX or Linux in a terminal run:

     cd

 Standard practice is to keep user shell scripts in a bin folder in your home directory.
 You may or may not have this folder depending on your operating system.
 If it doesn't exist create it:

     mkdir bin

-So on OSX the folder path will be /Users/george/bin.
-On Linux it will be /home/george/bin.
+So on OSX the folder path will be `/Users/george/bin`.
+On Linux it will be `/home/george/bin`.
 Remember 'george' will be whatever your username is.

 ## Ensuring bin is in your path

-To be able to use the shell scripts from our bin folder we need to make sure that this folder is in the $PATH variable.
+To be able to use the shell scripts from our `bin` folder we need to make sure that this folder is in the `$PATH` variable.
 The shell looks in this folder when you issue a command.

 If you are comfortable with vi use these commands.
-If you are not comfortable with vi you can use [textedit][1] in OSX or gedit on Linux.
+If you are not comfortable with vi use your text editor of choice.

     cd #change to home directory
     vi .bash_profile